 - Force majeure

-The carrier reserves the right not to undertake crossings under bad weather conditions, which may cause a threat to navigation safety and cause discomfort to passengers.
+22.214.171.124 The carrier reserves the right not to undertake crossings under bad weather conditions that may cause a threat to navigation safety and cause discomfort to passengers.
 Passengers will be refunded for the full fare under such circumstances.
 Provided that the passenger is refunded the full fare the passenger waives all its rights to sue the carrier for any other losses the passenger may have incurred.

-14.3 Hand luggage should remain in the exclusive custody of the passenger.
-In any event, the amount of the lump sum compensation for negligence of the company shall not exceed the sum of Eur200.
+1.18 Hand luggage should remain in the exclusive custody of the passenger.
+In any event, the amount of the lump sum compensation for negligence of the company will be determined as per insurance advise.

-16.1 Booking and Reservations: The online booking is a secured procedure, with real time pricing and Seats availability Information.
+1.21.1 Booking and Reservations: The online booking is a secured procedure, with real time pricing and seats availability Information.

 The prices displayed upon request are guaranteed throughout the duration of the user’s login session to the site www.catcocos.com

-17.0 Method of payment – Bank Transaction: Accepted payment methods are: credit card (CB, VISA, EUROCARD and MASTERCARD).
+1.21.3 Method of payment – Bank Transaction: Accepted payment methods are: credit card ( VISA, EUROCARD and MASTERCARD).
 The payment transaction is carried out at the time of ticket purchase.
-The financial partner of Inter-Island Boat (IBB) is Barclays.
+The financial partner of Inter Island Boat (IBB) is Barclays Bank Seychelles.

 Smoking is not permitted within any passenger area onboard the carrier.

-19.0 Claims nearby company: For any claims or compensation the passenger may contact the company’s customer service:
+1.21.5 Claims For any claims or compensation the passenger may contact the company’s customer service:

 PO BOX 356